Probate Q&A Series

 • Submit itemized invoices and proof of payment to the personal representative promptly.

-• Personal representatives must pay funeral claims before general creditors.
+• Personal representatives must pay funeral claims before lower-priority general creditors.

-• File a formal claim in superior court if the personal representative disputes or ignores your request.
+• File a formal claim with the personal representative or collector if your request is disputed or ignored.

-• Watch the 90-day deadline from the notice to creditors to preserve your right to reimbursement.
+• Watch the creditor-claim deadline stated in the notice to creditors to preserve your right to reimbursement.

 Contact Pierce Law Group for Guidance